-- Staff (full and part-time) are required to inform their line manager and HR as soon as possible and in writing when pregnancy has been confirmed. - The Line Manager will undertake a risk assessment of the employee work activity to ensure there is no risk to the health of the employee or the unborn child.
-Copies of the risk assessment will be kept and will be reviewed every four/six weeks. - The Health and Safety Co-ordinator is available to give advice at any stage of the process, but the general principles of common risk assessment will apply.
+- Staff (full and part-time) are required to inform their Line Manager and HR as soon as possible and in writing when pregnancy has been confirmed - The Line Manager will undertake a risk assessment of the employee's work activity to ensure there is no risk to the health of the employee or the unborn child.
+Copies of the risk assessment will be kept and will be reviewed if circumstances surrounding the pregnancy alter in any way - The Health and Safety Co-ordinator is available to give advice at any stage of the process, but the general principles of common risk assessment will apply.

-12.5 Communicable Diseases (also see the Communicable Diseases Policy)
+13.5 Communicable Diseases (also see the Communicable Diseases Policy)